 Not a Financial Advisor

 However, in practice, I understand that not everyone can afford a financial advisor, and many people need help.
-Although I’m not an advisor, my primary goal is to help people get ahead.
-Creating a triangle worked for me to help me achieve the majority of my financial goals.
-It helps users develop a balanced approach to financial management when they can’t afford an advisor.
+Although I’m not an advisor, my primary goal is to help everyone get ahead.

 The Triangle Approach is not meant to be financial advice or investment advice.
+It’s simply a money management approach.